neomedia6989/docs-2/docs/clients/ios.md

 Follow the steps below in order to change the Plex video quality settings on Apple iOS devices (e.g. iPhones & iPads).

-1. To access the menu, tap on the button with three horizontal lines, also known as the "hamburger menu" ( :material-menu: ),  located at the top left corner of the home screen.
+1. To access the menu, tap on the button with three horizontal lines, also known as the 'hamburger menu' ( :material-menu: ),  located at the top left corner of the home screen.

     <figure markdown>
     ![(../media/clients-ios-1.png "Click on the 'hamburger menu'")](https://docs.blackbeard.media/media/clients-ios-1.png){ width=350 }